Oxymetaphoric/milestone_project_1/README.md

 The structure of each page should be logical and allow keyboard navigation and be screen-reader friendly

+Site should contain a sitemap to aid with accessibility

 # :bricks: Structure :bricks:

 ---

-The site needs to be structured in an intuitive and straight-forward way with minimal ability in accessing the web required to succesfully navigate.
+The site needs to be structured in an intuitive and straight-forward way.
-Constantly visible, consistent navigation links, links back to the top of the page for long pages and other quality of life navigation featiures are essential.
-Site will be using a tree-style Information Architecture with links back and forward available to the user at all times via the floating nav element and/or the footer.
+Constantly visible, consistent, navigation links; links back to the top of the page for long pages, and other quality of life navigation features are important.
+Site will be using a tree-style Information Architecture with links back and forward available to the user at all times via the floating nav element and/or the footer as well as a sitemap and breadcrumb trail indicating the users current position on the site.

 Links and navigation should be clear and unambiguous, interactive to highlight them visually and well-labelled to help with accessibility.